-- If a student cheats on a test/assignment, the student shall receive an automatic zero for the test/assignment. - A student who has been determined to have cheated in a course will IMMEDIATELY relinquish his/her leadership position in any of the department's professional organizations. - If a student cheats multiple times in a course, the student will receive a grade of "F" for the course. - CALCULATORS: The calculators allowed for use in exams is restricted to the latest Fundamentals of Engineering (FE) approved calculators.
+- If a student cheats on a test/assignment, the student shall receive an automatic zero for the test/assignment. - A student who has been determined to have cheated in a course will IMMEDIATELY relinquish his/her leadership position in any of the department's professional organizations. - If a student cheats multiple times in a course, the student will receive a grade of "F" for the course.

+CALCULATORS: The calculators allowed for use in exams are restricted to the latest Fundamentals of Engineering (FE) approved calculators.
 For the latest National Council of Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (FE) approved calculators visit https://ncees.org/exams/fe-exam/ (look under "Other Resources.")
-[The Instructor may also provide a list for the course.]

-The current NCEES Calculator Policy is provided below:
+The current NCEES Calculator Policy (-see Figure):